 Having our own dustcarts also ensures that we have control of the quality of dust cart we use.
 Maintaining our carts includes testing the air filter as required, cleaning the interior and exterior of the cart appropriately between work sites, and making sure we have all supporting supplies needed.

 NWESI has also invested in an enclosed trailer allowing us to take dust containment carts to smaller community healthcare facilities that may not have this resource.

-As healthcare facilities continue to improve, there will be myriad other challenges that push us to find even better ways to improve on the delivery of our services.
+As healthcare facilities continue to improve, we’ll be anticipating new challenges and how we can improve our services to meet their needs.
 Working to minimize patient exposure to infection risks will be paramount in our thoughts, as NWESI is dedicated to ensuring that we provide services that keep patient safety in the forefront of our work.